xdevguild/learn-multiversx-js-sdk-with-examples/README.md

 # MultiversX JavaScript SDK Examples

-Welcome to the repository containing code examples for the JavaScript SDK of the MultiversX blockchain.
-This collection of examples demonstrates various features and capabilities of the SDK to help developers effectively integrate and utilize MultiversX in their projects.
+Welcome to the repository containing code examples for the [JavaScript/TypeScript SDK](https://docs.multiversx.com/sdk-and-tools/sdk-js) of the MultiversX blockchain.
+This collection of examples demonstrates various SDK features and capabilities to help developers effectively integrate and utilize MultiversX in their projects.

 ## Overview

-This repository is structured to gradually include multiple demonstrations.
-Each example is organized into its own section and will be tagged accordingly to facilitate easy navigation and version control.
+This repository is structured to include multiple demonstrations gradually.
+Each example is organized into its section and will be tagged accordingly to facilitate easy navigation and version control.

 ## Getting Started